hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 Facility groups are used to define the scope and functionality of facilities for omnichannel order management.
 For example, including a facility in the Pickup and Same Day Shipping groups indicates that the facility accommodates both Buy Online, Pickup In-Store (BOPIS), and same-day shipping orders.

 ## Facility Type

-In Hotwax Commerce, Facility type is the type of facility that is used for fulfillment such as retail store warehouse, outlet store, and outlet warehouse.
+In HotWax Commerce, Facility type refers to different locations used for fulfillment, including:

+Retail Store: Physical stores that fulfill online orders and facilitate in-store pickups.
+Warehouse: Centralized storage locations for fulfilling online orders and restocking stores.
+Outlet Store: Discount retail locations that fulfill orders and offer in-store pickups.
+Outlet Warehouse: Storage for outlet inventory, supporting fulfillment for outlet stores, and direct customer shipments.

+Retailers can prioritize their brokering rules according to the facility types

 ## Inventory Variance
 Inventory variance refers to discrepancies between expected and actual inventory levels.
 It can be caused by factors such as damaged goods, discrepancies in shipment, or theft.